NTNU-IDI/mappe-2025-kevinholswilder/README.md

 There are two methods to run the application:

 ### Method 1.
+*Noe: Before running the project, be sure to add JUnit4 to the classpath as the project does not use a build tool.*
 Clone the project in a preferred IDE, and run the application from the Main class (`main/java/edu/ntnu/iir/bidata/Main.java`).

 ### Method 2.